 This was a word to those appointed to execute vengeance on Moab’s sin.
 King Nebuchadnezzar ordered his soldiers to decimate them.
 Whoever let them escape would be held accountable.

 God gave a similar order to King Saul of Israel.
-The Lord told him to not spare one Amalekite, but Saul spared their king.
+The Lord told him not to spare the Amalekites, but Saul spared their king.
 The Lord rebuked Saul via His prophet Samuel.
 Then, God took from Saul His Spirit, his crown and his life.
 An Amalekite dealt the final death blow to Saul.
 [1]

 Moab needed the God of David.
 David was the great grandson of a Moabite woman named Ruth.
 Ruth was a Moabite woman who placed her trust in the God of Israel.
 In fact, her name appears in Matthew 1:5 in the genealogy of Jesus.